Shipping Trends NEWS｜Aquasky

 As the season transformed into winter, the epidemic in Europe and the United States had increased again, leading to the resumption of the lockdown ban.
 Due to the shortage of unloading work caused by the closure of the city, the port had been congesting and ship tailback.
 Many United States companies were rushing to rebuild their inventory before the holiday season at the end of the year.
 However, due to the prolonged time of port shortage of containers, the increase in container turnover days, and the adjustment of shipping industry flights in the first half of 2020, there had been a shortage of containers in Asia.
 And even shipping costs have risen with the tide.

-According to Bloomberg Information, the problem of soaring freight rates caused by lack of containers had influenced the supply chain level of the operations.
+According to Bloomberg Information, the problem of soaring freight rates caused by the lack of containers had influenced the supply chain level of the operations.
 For example, Volkswagen AG was forced to suspend the production plan of its world’s largest car factory in Germany; Honda Motor Co. also had to reduce the output by five North American factories, all because automotive chips could not be used.
 Shipment on schedule.
 The goods could not be exported as scheduled, and the manufacturer had to bear the inventory pressure on its own.
 Chris Rogers, the chief analyst at Panjiva of a global trade data company, believed that the cost of rising freight rates may also be passed on to consumers in the future.

 Fortunately, the phenomenon of lack of cabinets had begun to slow down in early 2021.
-The areas, where the lack of cabinets was particularly serious last year, was especially the Shanghai area in mainland China.
-After the epidemic slowed down, the mainland regions restarted production and shipments, and the demand in North America had been surging, but no containers could be used. sea freight forwarder had begun to transfer empty containers from Europe and the United States to Asian routes and Chinese container manufacturers have also begun to produce containers to alleviate the shortage of containers.
+The area, where the lack of cabinets was particularly serious last year, was especially the Shanghai area in mainland China.
+After the epidemic slowed down, the mainland regions restarted production and shipments, and the demand in North America had been surging, but no containers could be used. sea freight forwarders had begun to transfer empty containers from Europe and the United States to Asian routes and Chinese container manufacturers have also begun to produce containers to alleviate the shortage of containers.
 Although the problem of lack of cabinets had indeed been alleviated during the Lunar New Year, experts had estimated that the volume of goods would rise again at the end of Marchand may return to the original situation in April.

-The research report of Danish shipping consulting agency, Sea Intelligence, pointed out that the inventory of the US retail industry was currently at a historical low point.
+The research report of the Danish shipping consulting agency, Sea Intelligence, pointed out that the inventory of the US retail industry was currently at a historical low point.
 This phenomenon was obviously good news for shipping companies.
 However, the problem of port congestion and ship tailback had not yet been resolved.
 Even if the cargo arrived at the destination port, it might take a month for the cargo owner to pick up the goods.
 This had also caused a significant drop in the turnover rate of ships and a sharp increase in ship rents.
-Hapag-Lloyd AG which from Germany, had announced that it will charge a port congestion fee.
+Hapag-Lloyd AG which is from Germany, had announced that it will charge a port congestion fee.